 As Accounting Officer, I have responsibility for reviewing the effectiveness of the system of internal governance.
 My review of the effectiveness of the system of internal governance is informed by the work of the Internal Auditors and senior staff within the organisation, who have responsibility for the development and maintenance of the internal control framework.
-I also consider the comments made by the NIAO in its management letter and other reports.
+I also consider the comments made by the NIAO in its Report to those charged with Governance and other reports.
 I have been advised on the implications of the result of my review of the effectiveness of the system of internal control by the MLKDC Board and by the Audit and Risk Assurance Committee.